OWASP/www-project-thick-client-application-security-verification-standard/index.md

 The TASVS Project fills the gap between the [OWASP Application Security Verification Standard (ASVS)](https://github.com/OWASP/ASVS) for web applications and the [Mobile Application Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs).
 While the MASVS can be applied to thick client testing, it is not an ideal fit.
 The TASVS Project seeks to create a more suitable standard for these scenarios.

+## How to get it

+The latest PDF version of the standard can be downloaded from the [Releases](https://github.com/OWASP/www-project-thick-client-application-security-verification-standard/releases/latest) page.

 ## Project Leaders and Working Group

 The project is mainly maintained by a single project leader [Dave Hanson](https://github.com/JeffreyShran).
 However he is heavily supported by his active AppSec team at Bentley Systems who include [Samuel Aubert](https://github.com/matreurai), [Einaras Bartkus](https://github.com/eb-bsi), [Thomas Chauchefoin](https://www.linkedin.com/in/thomaschauchefoin), and [John Cotter](https://www.linkedin.com/in/john-cotter-40338612/).